 - H.R.
 10156 (95th): A bill for the relief of Chin-Pao Shao.

-From Jan 1969 to Oct 1978, Flowers missed 818 of 4,929 roll call votes, which is 16.6%.
-This is worse than the median of 8.0% among the lifetime records of representatives serving in Oct 1978.
+From Jan 1969 to Oct 1978, Flowers missed 849 of 4,983 roll call votes, which is 17.0%.
+This is much worse than the median of 8.8% among the lifetime records of representatives serving in Oct 1978.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: